-Due to the lack of data from 3 patients (4 feet), the final sample consisted of 67 idiopathic clubfeet 43 children (29 males and 14 females).
+Due to the lack of data from 3 patients (4 feet), the final sample consisted of 67 idiopathic clubfeet from 43 children (29 males and 14 females).
 Thirty-one feet (46%) were treated with the RD method and thirty-six feet (54%) were treated with the SVP method.
 The comparison of both groups at baseline is shown in Table 1.
 Both groups showed homogeneity at baseline for all the considered factors; although the average age of the children in the SVP group was lower, the differences were not statistically significant.
-The comparison of the improvement achieve by category with RD and SVP groups at 8 mo respect to baseline is shown in Table 2.
-It has been found that the percentage of moderate feet that reached normality was lower in the group treated with RD method (40%) compared to those who were treated with the SVP method (80%); the percentage of severe feet that managed to reclassify as benign was lower in the group treated with RD method (166%) compared to those who were treated with the SVP method (100%); the percentage of very severe feet that managed to reclassify as benign was null in the group treated with RD method (0%) compared to those who were treated with the SVP method (444%).
+The comparison of the improvement achieved by category with RD and SVP groups at 8 mo with respect to baseline is shown in Table 2.
+It has been found that the percentage of moderate feet that reached normality was lower in the group treated with the RD method (40%) compared to those who were treated with the SVP method (80%); the percentage of severe feet that managed to reclassify as benign was lower in the group treated with the RD method (16.6%) compared to those who were treated with the SVP method (100%); the percentage of very severe feet that managed to reclassify as benign was null in the group treated with the RD method (0%) compared to those who were treated with the SVP method (44.4%).
 A statistically significant difference was reached P = 0.001.
-The comparison of the results obtaine by category at two years of age for the RD and SVP groups to achieve a plantigrade foot according to the procedure that was necessary is shown in Table 3.
-It has been seen that only 60% of moderate feet treated with RD method were corrected with physiotherapy 100% of those treated with SVP method.
-The 100% of severe feet treated with RD needed limited surgery; while hose treated with SVP, 65% were corrected with physiotherapy and 35% with hell-cord tenotomy.
+The comparison of the results obtained by category at two years of age for the RD and SVP groups to achieve a plantigrade foot according to the procedure that was necessary is shown in Table 3.
+It has been seen that only 60% of moderate feet treated with the RD method were corrected with physiotherapy versus 100% of those treated with the SVP method.
+The 100% of severe feet treated with RD needed limited surgery; while of those treated with SVP, 65% were corrected with physiotherapy and 35% with hell-cord tenotomy.
 With both methods, all very severe feet required limited surgery.
 The outcomes were very good for 19% (only physiotherapy), good for 7% (with heel-cord tenotomy), fair for 74% (limited posterior release), and poor for 0% (complete release); and very good for 58% (only physiotherapy), good for 17% (with heel-cord tenotomy), fair for 25% (limited posterior release), and poor for 0% (complete release) for the feet treated with RD and SVP methods, respectively (P < 0.001).
-In the RD group, surgery was supplemented with release of the adductor hallucis and/or plantar fascia in feet, and in the SVP group it was supplemented only in two feet.
-Examples of the progression of the clubfeet with the RD and SVP method are shown in Figures 3 and 4, respectively.
+In the RD group, surgery was supplemented with release of the adductor hallucis and/or plantar fascia in 11 feet, and in the SVP group it was supplemented only in two feet.
+Examples of the progression of the clubfeet with the RD and SVP methods are shown in Figures 3 and 4, respectively.

-In the RD groupthe relapses occurred between two and three years old in very severe that had fair outcomes; these were treated again with physiotherapy, but required another limited surgery.
-In the SVP group the relapses occurred at 3 years old in five feet.
+In the RD group, the relapses occurred between two and three years old in five very severe feet that initially had fair outcomes; these were treated again with physiotherapy, but required another limited surgery.
+In the SVP group, the relapses occurred at 3 years old in five feet.
 Four of these feet were initially very severe and one foot was severe.
-Three of these feet had fair outcome; two feet required another limited surgery, and one foot at the time of review was physical therapy; and the remaining two feet that had good outcomes were rescued with physiotherapy.
-An OR = 1.20 indiates that the probability of relapse in RD group is 1.2 times more than in SVP group.
-It is show in Table 4.
+Three of these feet initially had a fair outcome; two feet required another limited surgery, and one foot at the time of review was undergoing physical therapy; and the remaining two feet that initially had good outcomes were rescued with physiotherapy.
+An OR = 1.20 indicates that the probability of relapse in the RD group is 1.2 times more than in the SVP group.
+It is shown in Table 4.

 DISCUSSION